Skip to content

 Author(s): Gary Chapin

-Issue(s): Issues in Practice, Lead Change and Innovation, Engage Community
+Issue(s): Lead Change and Innovation, Issues in Practice, Engage Community

 Remember a time out in the world when you felt in danger, maybe you narrowly avoided a traffic disaster.
 What does it feel like when that happens?
 You break out in a sweat.
 You’re nauseated.
 Your hands might shake.
 Your mouth goes dry.
 You get short tempered with other people in the car.
 You might need to find a bathroom quickly.
 In a phenomenological sense, how do you know when you’re in danger?
 When you feel those things; when you get a pit in your stomach.